eclipse/lsp4jakarta/DEVELOPING.md

 ## Snippets

 Snippets are completion items that contain a block of helpful code for users.
 Snippets in Eclipse LSP4Jakarta are contributed through [JSON files](../jakarta.ls/src/main/resources/).
-If you add new snippets, update the [Jakarta EE API language features](../README.md#jakarta-ee-api-language-features) documentation
+If you add new snippets, update the [Jakarta EE API language features](../README.md#jakarta-ee-api-language-features) documentation.

 Snippets use the following format: